MonirahZ/RAT-Detection/README.md

 **Data Acquisition**

-The Dataset is illustrated in the image below:
+The Dataset acquisition is illustrated in the image below:
 ![Dataset Preview](images/CollectingTherawdata.png)****